Updated June 4, 2025

-Cast your mind back to Paris in 2015.
-One of the most important climate agreements in history is being signed at COP21 by 196 countries in an endeavor to keep global warming to below 2 degrees Celsius, and ideally no more than 1.5 degrees.
+Cast your mind back to Paris, 2015.
+One of the most important climate agreements in history is being signed at COP21 by 196 countries in an endeavor to keep global warming below 2 degrees Celsius (and ideally no more than 1.5 degrees).

-Pretty important document then, right?
-You’d imagine that one of the big things in this agreement would be how to stop climate change at the root, namely, by ending fossil fuels.
-But guess how many times the words “fossil fuels” are used in the Paris Agreement.
+Pretty momentous step forward, right?
+You’d imagine that one of the key pillars of this agreement would be stopping the climate crisis at its root by freezing the use of fossil fuels.
+But can you guess how many times the phrase “fossil fuels” is used in the Paris agreement?

 Zero.

-Enter the Fossil Fuel Non-Proliferation Treaty (FFNPT): an international treaty that would manage a just transition away from fossil fuels, spearheaded by a bloc of Pacific nations.
+Enter the Fossil Fuel Non-Proliferation Treaty (FFNPT), which is an initiative that would manage a just transition away from fossil fuels, spearheaded by a bloc of Pacific nations.
 It offers a much-needed roadmap to help navigate a post-fossil fuels world that is just, equitable, and abundant in clean energy.
-The campaign behind it is gaining momentum, and more and more voices are supporting this initiative in order to save our planet.
+The campaign behind it is gaining momentum, and more and more voices are supporting this treaty — from governments to cities, to organizations and individuals.

-Just last year at the UN Climate Change Conference COP28 in Dubai, nearly 200 countries agreed for the first time to call for all nations to transition away from fossil fuels and closed with an agreement between countries in principle to oversee the “beginning of the end” of the fossil fuel era.
+In 2023 at the UN Climate Change Conference (COP28) in Dubai, nearly 200 countries agreed for the first time to call for all nations to transition away from fossil fuels and closed with an agreement between countries in principle to oversee the “beginning of the end” of the fossil fuel era.

-While a promising step forward, we need much bolder action that phases out fossil fuels now in order to meet our targets.
+While a promising step forward, we need much bolder action that phases out fossil fuels now.
 So far, that’s not happening.

-Projected carbon dioxide emissions from all the fossil fuel-producing infrastructure that currently exists (including coal mines and oil and gas fields currently under construction) would warm the world beyond 1.5 degree Celsius, which is the global climate target that would prevent the planet from slipping into further climate crises.
+Projected carbon dioxide emissions from all the fossil fuel-producing infrastructure that currently exists (including coal mines and oil and gas fields currently under construction) would warm the world beyond 1.5 degree Celsius, which is the global climate target that would prevent the planet from slipping further into the climate crisis.

 That’s right, we’ve already got enough fossil fuels to blast through the limit deemed safe for humanity.

-Despite that, there’s been a surge in oil and gas projects licensed in 2024.
+Despite that, there was a surge in oil and gas projects licensed in 2024.
 What’s more, investing in clean energy instead of fossil fuels would not only reduce global greenhouse gas emissions and result in 30 times the number of jobs created by a comparable investment in fossil fuels, it’s also already cheaper nearly 90% of the time.

 Great question.